scikit-image/scikit-image/doc/source/skips/1-values.rst

 - The image.sc forum post [6]_
 - The SKIP GitHub pull request [7]_

-Footnotes
+.. rubric:: Footnotes
-*********

-^ The use of NumPy arrays was the most supported of the statement's components, together with the points about inclusivity, mentorship, and documentation.
+.. [#np] The use of NumPy arrays was the most supported of the statement's components, together with the points about inclusivity, mentorship, and documentation.
 We had +1s from Mark Harfouche, Royi Avital, and Greg Lee, among others.

 Backward compatibility
 ----------------------